-Data Source: NCF 2009-2010 to 2013-2014 Operating Budget File Reports and E&G Budget Amendments.
+Data Source: NCF 2010-2011 to 2014-2015 Operating Budget File Reports and E&G Budget Amendments.

-Note: The amended Education and General appropriation is different from the one submitted to the State University System of Florida at the beginning of budget year, and is the result of subsequent budget amendments and adjustment of tuition revenues and waivers.
+Note: The amended Education and General appropriation is different from the one submitted to the State University System of Florida at the beginning of budget year, and is the result of subsequent budget amendments and adjustment of tuition revenues and waivers and full restoration or performance funding.

 K4.
-Education & General appropriations1 from 2009-2010 to 2013-2014:
+Education & General appropriations from 2010-2011 to 2014-2015:

+Data

-Data Source: NCF 2009-2010 to 2013-2014 Operating Budget File Reports and E&G Budget Amendments.
+Source: NCF 2010-2011 to 2014-2015 Operating Budget File Reports and E&G Budget Amendments.

-Note: 1 The amended Education and General appropriation is different from the one submitted to the University System of Florida at the beginning of budget year, and is the result of subsequent budget amendments and adjustment of tuition revenues and waivers.
+Note: The amended Education and General appropriation is different from the one submitted to the University System of Florida at the beginning of budget year, and is the result of subsequent budget amendments and adjustment of tuition revenues and waivers.